0 0 0 43 0

 Tomorrowland is Dad’s favorite land.
 It’s the place where our family starts our day.
 THE PLAN for the Magic Kingdom always starts with a race for Space Mountain and Buzz Lightyear.
 (Buzz is Dad’s favorite ride.)

-The best rides in the Magic Kingdom are here, also the worst is here.
-Yes, I said it.
-Stitch's Great Escape is the worst ride in all of Disney World.
+The best rides in the Magic Kingdom are here!
 There are some absolute gems here.
 Tomorrowland Transit Authority may be the most underrated ride anywhere.

 The future that never was and always will be

 The attractions here are unmatched anywhere in their innovation.

 Monsters, Inc. Laugh Floor – Come and be part of a pretty cool comedy show based on the movie.
 It’s a riot and some good clean fun.

 The City of Monstroplis is powered by safe, clean laugh power and is dying from lack of power.
 Your mission is to help.
 Sulley and Mike Wazowski lead a cast of characters in an interactive show full of fun and laughter.

 Buzz Lightyear’s Ranger Spin – This is Dad’s favorite ride at Walt Disney World.
 It’s taken from the Movie Buzz Lightyear.
 The Evil Emporer Zurg has to be stopped from destroying the galaxy.
 That’s where you come in.

 You compete with your partner by shooting targets all around.
 The farther the target, the higher your score..
 May the best cheater win (how to score points on Buzz Lightyear).
 To infinity and beyond.

 Tomorrowland Transit Authority – This is truly what Tomorrowland was meant to symbolize.
 Technology of the future.
 It’s right here and it’s been here for almost 40 years.